The best way to understand the Sessions area of Hopin is to think of rooms or groups within your event, gathering around “virtual roundtables.”

 As a speaker how do I leave a panel without leaving a Session?

-Since the limit of participants on screen (with audio and video) is 9, for recorded sessions, it is good practice to free up a spot when someone has finished participating in a live panel.
+Since the limit of participants on screen (with audio and video) is 20, it is good practice to free up a spot when someone has finished participating in a live panel.
 To do so simply click the 'Leave' button at the top right of a session's screen, this way the spot will be released for someone else to join while still being able to watch the session.

 Each session has its own group chat, separate from the event-wide chat.
 As a viewer, you can interact with the people who are in the session via chat using the Session chat.
 This is a great place to ask questions and engage with people on-camera when you don’t want to be on-camera yourself.